sagar-siwakoti/instagram-clone-react/README.md

-This application is a simple clone of Instagram with firebase as backend and hosting.<br/>
+This application is a simple clone of Instagram built with React and Firebase as backend and hosting.<br/>
 You can checkout the app here:https://instagram-clone-94df0.web.app/<br/>
+(Sign Up to post image and comment )
 To run this app in your local machine (as localhost://):<br/>
 Steps:<br/>
 1.Clone the repo from github.<br/>